|Research Group||Architectural Science Group|

 |Fax||029 2087 4623|

-Heba has recently completed a research project in joint partnership between the University of Nottingham, Nottingham City Homes and Nottingham Energy Partnership.
+Heba completed her PhD research project in partnership between the University of Nottingham, Nottingham City Homes and Nottingham Energy Partnership.
 In this research, 'before-and-after design' survey design is set up to explore the associations between variables under study.
-The field work survey was performed in one of the pilot CESP schemes currently under delivery in the Aspley area of Nottingham.
+The fieldwork survey was undertaken in one of the pilot CESP schemes currently under delivery in the Aspley area of Nottingham.
 Designed and executed in two survey phases, the first phase sought to understand residents' attitudes and behaviour and explore how this related to home energy use and performance prior to extensive energy-related upgrades to their dwellings.
 The second survey phase sought to examine changes in users' energy consumption behaviour and dwelling performance after their homes were upgraded to higher energy efficiency standards.
 This second phase also explored the possible reasons for any behavioural change depicted; whether it was due to policy uptake, information provided or means of communicating energy saving advice.
 The outcome was an examination of the likely impacts of the policy on energy consumption behaviour, together with investigating how implementing the policy could lead to the anticipated outcome.

 Heba's research experience expands with her participation in a number of research projects.
 She participated in the European Commission funded EDUCATE project (Environmental Design in University Curricula and Architectural Training in Europe), through the University of Nottingham as a partner.